clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/debug.rst

-Software that is compiled and packaged for general usage in an operating system typically only contains components that are used to execute the program, like binaries and libraries.
-Extra developer data like the the actual source code and symbol information are separated and excluded for efficiency.
+Software that is compiled and packaged for general usage in an operating system typically only contains components that are used to execute the program, such as binaries and libraries.
+Extra developer data, such as the actual source code and symbol information, are separated and excluded for efficiency.

 The debug information helps relate binary code to human readable source code lines and variables.
-Most of the time this auxiliary information is not needed however without it, debugging a program results in limited visibility.
+Most of the time, this auxiliary information is not needed;
+however without it, debugging a program results in limited visibility.